estebanmunchjones2019/fitness-tracker-services/README.md

 List of future improvements:

 * Give the home page a better look, with icons and images
-* Store each user's past exercises in separate collection, because now it's a massive shared data base between for all users.
+* Store each user's past exercises in a separate collection, because now it's a shared database between all users.
 * Add a settings tab for creating new exercise types and modifying existing ones. (perform PUT and UPDATE requests).

 ## Status